OrganismalSystemsBiology/analytic_cosinor/README.md

 The analytic cosinor test is designed to detect rhythmic patterns in biological time-series data sampled at an equal interval, particularly for circadian rhythm analysis.
 This method provides both oscillation phase estimation and statistical significance testing through analytical *p*-value derivation.

 ## Background
-The challenge of analyzing modern datasets, which can contain hundreds of millions of time series, demands exceptionally efficient tools for rhythm detection [[Yamashita et al.]](#references).
+The challenge of analyzing modern datasets, which can contain hundreds of millions of time series, demands exceptionally efficient tools for rhythm detection [[Yamashita et al.]](https://royalsocietypublishing.org/doi/10.1098/rspa.1929.0151).
 To meet this need, we developed the analytic cosinor test, a method optimized for high-throughput analysis.
 Instead of relying on computationally intensive data-shuffling simulations (permutations), our test uses a direct analytical formula to rapidly calculate a rhythm's statistical significance (*p*-value) and phase.

 The key point is its focused approach.
 Unlike exploratory methods such as Fisher's G-test, which search for any potential rhythm across a wide range of frequencies, the analytic cosinor test is designed to efficiently test for a single, pre-specified period (e.g., a 24-hour circadian rhythm).
 Interestingly, while its application is more targeted, our method is built upon the same foundational geometric principles that Fisher originally used to derive his null distribution  [[Fisher R.A.]](#references).
 This targeted design yields several advantages: 1) A simpler mathematical formulation, 2) A boost in computational speed, and 3) An intuitive handling for incorporating measurement errors for each individual data point.